Isapur Dam

 Isapur Dam (Upper Painganga Dam), on Painganga River, is an earthfill dam on Painganga River near Kalamnuri in the state of Maharashtra in India.

 Specifications

 The height of the dam above its lowest foundation is 57 m, while the length is 4120.1 m.
 The gross storage capacity is 1.254000 km3 in volume.

 It is one of the biggest dams in Maharashtra, and ranked at fourth position having around a 3.5 km long earthwall.

+As per the Government Resolution dated October 9, 2024, the Upper Painganga Project (Isapur Dam) has been officially named the "Adyakrantiveer Raje Novsaji Naik Reservoir."
+This Government Resolution has been published on the official website of the Government of Maharashtra and bears the computer code 202410091510209627.
+The dam has been named in memory of "Raje Novsaji Naik" and his associates, who waged a fierce struggle against the Nizam and the British for over twenty years (1799–1819) within the Painganga River basin.

 Purpose

 The dam is used for irrigation.

 Isapur is reached by first travelling to Shembalpimpri.
 Isapur is situated 4 km west of Shembalpimpri.
 To reach Shembalpimpri there are three different routes: from Pusad (27 km), from Umarkhed (30 km), and from Hingoli (41 km).

 Location

 Shembaleshwar Temple is 1 km to the west of Shembalpimpri.

 Anchuleshwar Temple is around 6 km from Isapur, to the west of Isapur.